Chronic Medical Conditions

 Skin, nail, and hair problems

-Conditions like dry skin, nail infections, and hair loss can be related to underlying diseases or they can be stand-alone issues that keep you from looking and feeling your best.
+Conditions like dry skin, nail infections, and hair loss can be related to underlying conditions or they can be stand-alone issues that keep you from looking and feeling your best.

 Nutrition and immune system issues

-Even if you’re trying to eat right and take care of yourself, you may need some nutrition or immune system support regularly or when symptoms occur.
+Even if you’re trying to eat right and take care of yourself, you may need some nutrition or immune system support regularly, not only when symptoms occur.
 Because nutrition affects every single cell and function of your body, there are many potential signs of a need for nutritional support, including:

 - Energy slumps and tiredness